 Application of physical-chemical methods and principles to the solution of geologic problems.
 Emphasis on genesis of ore deposits and pollution geochemistry.
 540. (140.)
-Marine Geology (3) I Two lectures and three hours of discussion, demonstration, and field work.
+Marine Geology (3) 1 Two lectures and three hours of discussion, demonstration, and field work.
 Prerequisites: Geological Sciences 105, and either Geological Sciences 224, 314, 502, or 506.
 The morphology, composition, structure, history, and geologic processes of the earth beneath the sea 545.
 Descriptive Physical Oceanography (3) I, II Prerequisites: Mathematics 121 and 122 or 150; Physics 124A or 195, 195L.
 Physical environment of oceans including heat, water, and salt budgets, physical properties of sea water, sea ice, air-sea relationships, effects of light and sound, distribution of temperature, salinity. density, surface current, deep circulation, water mass formation, instruments and methods of study.
 546. Theoretical Physical Oceanography (4) I Prerequisites: Mathematics 121 and 122 or 150; Physics 124A or 195, 195L.
 Physical principles behind the dynamics of oceans.
 Covers physical principles behind surface waves, internal waves, seiches, tsunamies, storm surges, wind wave generation and forecasting, tidal currents, air-sea interaction, heat and light transmission.
 548. Coastal and Estuarine Physical Oceanography (3) II Prerequisites: Mathematics 121 and 122 or 150; Physics 124A or 195, 195L.
 Physical processes of marine coastal areas and estuaries.
 Includes longshore currents, rip currents, real waves in shallow water, wave refraction and diffraction, mechanics of sediment transport, forces and dynamics of estuarine circulations and tides.
 550. (150.)
-Engineering Geology (3) I Two lectures and three hours of laboratory.
+Engineering Geology (3) 1 Two lectures and three hours of laboratory.
 Prerequisite: Geological Sciences 308.
 Case histories selected to demonstrate the application of geology to the location, design, and maintenance of engineering projects.
 551. (151.)
 Groundwater Geology (3) II Two lectures and three hours of laboratory.
-Prerequisite: Geological Sciences 224.
-Geologic factors controlling the occurrence, movement and development of groundwater.
+Prerequisite: Geological Sciences 224 Geologic factors controlling the occurrence, movement and development of groundwater.
 560. (160.)
 X-Ray Diffraction (2) II One lecture and three hours of laboratory.

-Prerequisites: Chemistry 200, 200L, 201, 201L; Mathematics 150; Physics 124A-124B and 125A-125B, or 195, 195L, 196, 196L, 197, 197L; and credit or concurrent registration in either Chemistry 310A or 410A, Engineering Mechanics 260, Geological Sciences 221, or Physics 354A.
+Prerequisites: Chemistry 200, 200L, 201, 201L; Mathematics 150; Physics 124A-124B and 5A-125B or 195, 1951, 195, 1951, 1 125A-125B, or 195, 195L, 196, 196L, 197, 197L; and credit or concurrent registration in either Chemistry 310A or 410A Explored 196L, 197, 197L; and credit or concurrent registration in 254A.
+Chemistry 310A or 410A, Engineering Mechanics 260, Geological Sciences 221, or Physics 354A.
 Theory and application of x-ray diffraction to the study of materials.
 573. (173.)
 Advanced Palynology (3) II One lecture and six hours of laboratory.
 Prerequisite: Botany 572.
+Prerequisite: Botany 572.

 Investigating problems in anthropology, botany and geology using spores, pollen grains and microplankton.

 Related Fields: Appropriate courses in the Departments of Biology, Botany, Chemistry, Engineering, Mathematics, Physics, and Zoology may be selected in consultation with and approval of the graduate adviser.
+GRADUATE COURSES

+Careford In street of the line

-GRADUATE COURSES 600.
-(200.)
-Seminar (1-3) Prerequisite: Consent of instructor.
+600. (200.)
+Seminar (1-3)

+Prerequisite: Consent of instructor.

 An intensive study in advanced geology, topic to be announced in the class schedule.
 Maximum credit six units applicable on a master's degree.

 608. (208.)
-Graduate Field Geology (3) One lecture and nine Saturday field sessions.
+Graduate Field Geology (3)

+One lecture and nine Saturday field sessions.
+Prerequisite: Geological Sciences 508.
 Experience in one or more specialized aspects of field mapping.

 609. (209.)
 Igneous Petrology (3)

 Two lectures and three hours of laboratory.

+Prerequisite: Geological Sciences 525.
 Investigation of problems in igneous petrology, using petrography, geochemistry, and experimental methods.

 611. (211.)
 Metamorphic Petrology (3)

 Two lectures and three hours of laboratory.